Research

 Microtubule-based active matter

-Microtubules are stiff tubular filaments that are microns in length and 25 nm in diameter.
+Microtubules are stiff tubular filaments that are a few microns in length and 25 nanometers in diameter.
 They are associated with kinesin motor proteins that step on a checkerboard track defined by the microtubule molecular structure.
 We combine microtubules and kinesins to find how matter flows, assembles and deforms when driven by microscopic energy sources.

 Flagella are microns-long stiff helical filaments that bacteria use for swimming.
 They take a range of helical shapes defined by point mutations.
 Flagella also rapidly switch between helical shapes under external stress.
 We are curious about the flow and deformation of flagella ensembles, either as dense entangled meshes or open cross-linked networks.